-Mechanical keyboards are great but once you become hooked there’s the issue of trying as many switches as possible in order to find your favorite.
+Mechanical keyboards are great, but once you’re hooked, there’s the issue of trying as many switches as possible in order to find your favorite.
 That could grow into an expensive hobby, but here’s where hot-swappable keyboards come to the rescue.
 Instead of shelling out cash for a new keyboard, just get switches you want to try out and plug them into your current slate.
 Hot-swappable keyboards are also great for experienced mechanical keyboard addicts who like to switch between different, well, switches but don’t want to swap the whole keyboard in the process.
 You can even use different switches for different keys, which can be helpful for users who spend most of their work writing.

-Luckily, hot-swappable keyboards are available in most form factors so you should be able to find a nice modular keyboard no matter which size you prefer.
-Also, since most modular keyboard use switches based on the Cherry MX design, they are compatible not only with a large number of different switches but also with most custom keycaps, since those mostly use Cherry MX switch stems.
+Luckily, hot-swappable keyboards are available in most form factors, so you should be able to find a nice modular keyboard no matter which size you prefer.
+Also, since most modular keyboards use switches based on the Cherry MX design, they are compatible not only with a large number of different switches but also with most custom keycaps since those mostly use Cherry MX switch stems.
 The modularity, combined with compatibility with a wide range of switches and most aftermarket keycaps, make hot-swappable keyboards perfect for users who want a fully customizable mechanical keyboard.
 Today, we’re showing you the best hot-swappable keyboards you can buy right now.

 This keyboard ships with brown mechanical switches but is compatible with any Cherry MX, Gateron, and Kailh switches.
 If you don’t want any preinstalled switches, check out the barebones edition of this keyboard.
 Just watch the price because the barebones version can be more expensive than the regular one.